 One can speak in general of four revealed, historical manifestations of this day:

-1. The Fifteenth of Shvat of the Sages (which we first read about in the Mishnah, which may be ascribed to the second century).
+- The 15th of Shvat of the sages (which we first read about in the Mishnah, which may be ascribed to the second century).

-2. The Fifteenth of Shvat of the kabbalists (the students of Isaac Luria, known as the AR”I–end of the 16th century).
+- The 15th of Shvat of the kabbalists (the students of Isaac Luria, known as the Ari — end of the 16th century).